joelstrohmeier/website/src/about.md

 I am currently working for the BBC as an accessibility specialist.
 Before this, I worked in accessibility and inclusion as Principal Accessibility Consultant at Nomensa &mdash; a strategic experience design agency.

-My work on accessible card components has been featured in: MI6 Design System, Smashing Magazine, the Scrimba front-end development e-learning course and the Stark Library.
+Work i've lead on accessible card components has featured in: MI6 Design System, Smashing Magazine, the Scrimba front-end development e-learning course and the Stark Library.